 include basic procedures such as ear tubes, eye muscles and the removing of tonsils as well as open-heart surgery, neurosurgery, transplant surgery, scoliosis repair and other complex surgeries.

 The Department has its own pain service run by anesthesiologists that are available to assist with post-operative pain management 24 hours a day, 7 days a week.
-The Children's Hospital of Michigan has the only Pediatric Pain Medicine
+Children's Hospital of Michigan was the first hospital in the state to have a Pediatric Pain Medicine

 Anesthesiologists on staff know the important role that the family plays in caring for a child who is having surgery.
 A pre-surgery program, Surgery Express, has been developed to familiarize the parents and child with the hospital experience.
 Patients